keenanromain/AWS-SAA-C02-Study-Guide/README.md

   - Allowing all requests except for the ones you specified
   - Blocking all requests except for the ones you specified
   - Counting the requests that match the properties you specified
-- Denying or blocking malicious users at the WAF level has the added advantage of protecting your AWS ecosystem at its outermost border.

 ### WAF Protection Capabilities
 - The web request characteristics that can be used to block access: